The Munich Opera Festival: July 3 - 12, 2018

 Because Strauss’s ‘Arabella’ is being performed this year, our full-day excursion to visit the Richard Strauss Villa in Garmish-Partenkirchen will be a unique addition to our schedule.

-Accommodations for a full seven nights at the deluxe Vier Jahreszeiten (‘Four Seasons’) Hotel, with a grand European buffet breakfast included.
+Accommodations for a full eight nights at the deluxe Vier Jahreszeiten (‘Four Seasons’) Hotel, with a grand European buffet breakfast included.
 The Vier Jahreszeiten ranks as Munich’s finest, offering a wide variety of services in an old-fashioned Bavarian atmosphere.
 The hotel’s cuisine is renowned throughout Europe, and an indoor pool is situated on the penthouse floor with an open balcony for sunbathing.
 The ideal location is only two blocks from the opera house and a short walk from the central Marienplatz shopping area.
 For many reasons, the Vier Jahreszeiten remains everyone’s first choice in Munich.
-As there will be a performance on our first evening, you may wish to arrive a day early to adjust to the time change.
-We will be happy to reserve your room for the optional additional night of July 21st, if you notify us soon.

 Prices Per Person (Air Fare not Included)